Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 Despite the benefits of interdisciplinary collaboration, it presents various challenges, including subject specialization, knowledge boundaries, communication barriers, and data exchange limitations `\cite{}`.
 Thus, the development of interdisciplinary collaborative discovery and recommendation systems with high accuracy and real-time performance is imperative.

 Conventional methods of discovering and recommending collaborative opportunities among scholars primarily rely on the direction and substance of their studies within a given field `\cite{}`, making it challenging to identify and leverage the potential of scholars from different subject areas for collaborative purposes.
-This approach frequently depends on various data, such as research areas, academic titles, academic accomplishments, work experiences, and other relevant details that are disseminated across different sources, including the researchers' institutions, personal web pages, and multiple scholar databases.
+This approach frequently depends on various data, such as research areas, academic titles, academic accomplishments, work experiences, and other relevant details that are disseminated across different sources, including the researchers' institutions, personal web pages, and multiple academic databases.
 These data necessitate significant manual annotation and routine maintenance and pose challenges for ensuring data integrity and real-time performance.
 Furthermore, integrating this data is a major challenge since different institutions and scholar databases have disparate data formats, and often not entirely open to the public.

 Additionally, certain approaches `\cite{}` rely on multimodal data, including courseware and classroom recording data, which are prohibitively expensive and not widely accessible.
 Consequently, conventional methods of discovering and recommending collaborative opportunities among scholars fall short in promoting an in-depth examination of collaborative relationships among scholars and fail to address the challenges introduced by the swift advancements in interdisciplinary collaboration.

 To tackle the aforementioned challenges, this paper presents CollabXplorer, a system designed to facilitate interdisciplinary collaboration discovery and recommendation.
 It is imperative to evaluate the research directions of scholars appropriately to recommend suitable interdisciplinary collaborators.
 Hence, this paper emphasizes the quantification and representation of scholars by embedding them into a lower dimensional continuous vector space, which is achieved by using a novel scholar embedding model that acquires vectors for author representation using global semantic information and social influence.
 The semantic input pertains to the abstracts of all papers of the scholars and represents their academic achievements in various disciplines in a fine-grained semantic dimension that cuts across interdisciplinary barriers.
-On the other hand, the social influence input reflects a comprehensive measure of scholars' expertise and collaboration in interdisciplinary subjects within their respective discipline.
+On the other hand, the social influence input reflects a comprehensive measure of scholars' expertise and collaboration in interdisciplinary subjects within their respective disciplines.
 Both of these inputs are computed based on abstracts, number, and citations of papers in real-time, enabling us to monitor the research dynamics of scholars in real-time.

 After successfully obtaining the scholar vector, CollabXplorer recommends appropriate interdisciplinary collaborators to users according to their research needs and preferences.
-The algorithm behind the recommendation engine lists candidates by considering the suitability among scholars, social influence of collaborators, and users' input prompt.
+The algorithm behind the recommendation engine lists candidates by considering the suitability among scholars, the social influence of collaborators, and users' input prompt.
 Users can interact with the system through a user-friendly interface to explore and connect with collaborators in their respective research fields.
 To ensure optimal performance and stability, the system is supported by a multi-layered architecture and contemporary software technologies.
 The design, implementation, and experimental evaluation of CollabXplorer are described in detail in this paper.
-We invited experts and scholars from Beijing University of Posts and Telecommunications (BUPT) to test and evaluate this tool, which successfully confirmed its high accuracy and effectiveness.
+We invited experts and scholars from the Beijing University of Posts and Telecommunications (BUPT) to test and evaluate this tool, which successfully confirmed its high accuracy and effectiveness.

 Overall, this paper proposes an effective approach for discovering and taking advantage of interdisciplinary collaboration opportunities.
 The methods and algorithms of CollabXplorer offer practical and efficient tools to encourage interdisciplinary cooperation in academia and foster creative research outcomes.